Fertilizer Amount Calculator (link to Lee County)

 These regulations apply to homeowners as well as commercial applicators.
 Homeowners are encouraged, but not required, to learn about Florida-friendly landscaping practices by taking a Florida Yards and Neighborhoods class through the City's Parks Department or from the Lee County Extension Service.
 Commercial applicators are required to earn certification in Best Management Practices (BMPs; see below).

-No fertilizing between June 1 and September 30.
+No fertilizing (nitrogen and phosphorus) between June 1 and September 30.

 No fertilizing if Flood Watch or Warning, Tropical Storm Watch or Warning, or Hurricane Watch or Warning is in effect.